 Essentially, scaling and root planing is a procedure that amounts to a deep cleaning of the mouth.
-During the scaling portion of the treatment, your dentist in Midtown or hygienist will use special tools to remove plaque and bacteria from both above and below the gum line.
+During the scaling portion of the treatment, your dentist in New York City or hygienist will use special tools to remove plaque and bacteria from both above and below the gum line.
 During the root planing phase of treatment, the roots of the teeth will be smoothed out, making it more difficult for bacteria to cling to them.

 Scaling and root planing is a relatively intensive procedure; you may need local anesthesia in order to remain comfortable while we treat you.
 Afterward, your mouth may be a bit sore, and your gums may feel swollen.
 Following a brief recovery period, however, you should feel much better.
 Your gums will have the opportunity to reattach to your tooth roots without the interference of harmful plaque and bacteria.